-- Design signage to meet all applicable Colorado Department of Transportation (CDOT) and Manual on Uniform Traffic Control Devices (MUTCD) standards. - Prepare a conceptual signing plan to ensure signage can be located and implemented correctly within the context of the improvement at approximately the 15% design stage. - Apply a consistent color and material to signage support structures that matches this segment's color palette.
-See Section 06 | Color Selection and Consistency for additional details and color palette. - Construct signs of a high quality and durable material. - Use single-arm monotube systems for signage support rather than complex steel trusses to reduce visual clutter (A, B). - Limit signage on the roadway to identify road services, communities, and cultural, recreational, or historical points of interest. - Integrate signage into bridge structures.
-Eliminate a tacked-on appearance by considering placement as an early component of design.
+- Design signage to meet all applicable Colorado Department of Transportation (CDOT) and Manual on Uniform Traffic Control Devises (MUTCD) standards. - Prepare a conceptual signing plan to ensure signage can be located and implemented correctly within the context of the improvement at the approximately 15% design stage. - Apply a consistent color and material to signage support structures that match this segment's color palette.
+See section 06 | Color Selection and Consistency for additional details and color palette. - Construct signs of a high quality and durable material. - Use single-arm monotube systems for signage support rather than complex steel trusses to reduce visual clutter (A, B). - Limit signage on the roadway identifying road services, communities, cultural, recreational or historical points of interest. - Signage in front of or attached to bridge structures should not compromise the aesthetic of the bridge structure.

-Complete the roadway signing plan as a part of FIR plans so that signs can be considered as an integrated part of the final structures and roadway design.
+Complete the roadway signing plan as a part of FIR Plans so that signs can be considered as an integrated part of the final structures and roadway design.
 This will avoid placing signs as an after-thought and protect sight lines to focal points along the corridor.

-A | Single-arm monotube systems should be used.
+A/ Single-arm monotube systems should be used.